2022 Nobel Prize in Literature

-The 2022 Nobel Prize in Literature was awarded to the French author Annie Ernaux "for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory".
+The 2022 Nobel Prize in Literature was awarded to the French author Annie Ernaux (born 1940) "for the courage and clinical acuity with which she uncovers the roots, estrangements and collective restraints of personal memory".
 It was announced by the Swedish Academy on 6 October 2022.
 Ernaux was the 16th French writer – the first Frenchwoman – and the 17th female author, to receive the Nobel Prize in Literature.

 Laureate

 Ernaux started her literary career in 1974 with Les Armoires vides ("Cleaned Out"), an autobiographical novel.
 Very early in her career, she turned away from fiction to focus on autobiography, combining historic and individual experiences.
 In her different viewpoints, she consistently examines a life marked by strong disparities regarding gender, language and class.
 Her path to authorship was long and arduous, and all her oeuvres are written in plain language.
 Her books are followed by a wide readership, and are reviewed in most local and national newspapers in France, as well as being the subject of many radio and television interviews and programmes, and a large and growing international academic literature.
 Her famous works include La Place ("A Man's Place", 1983), L'événement ("Happening", 2000), Se perdre ("Getting Lost", 2001), L'Occupation ("The Possession", 2002), and Les Années ("The Years", 2008).